codeadamca/laravel-blade-cms/README.md

     php artisan key:generate
     ```

-9. Test!
+## Test

 To view the public front end go to http://localhost:8888/ on a Mac or http://localhost/ on a Windows machine.
 This may be different based on your MAMP configuration.

-10. To log in to the admin, use the URL http://localhost:8888/console/login on a Mac or http://localhost/console/login on a Windows machine.
+To log in to the admin, use the URL http://localhost:8888/console/login on a Mac or http://localhost/console/login on a Windows machine.
 This may be different based on your MAMP configuration.

 You will need to look up the email addresses in the ```user``` table and the default password is "password".

 ***